beginningofdays/inspirado-marketing/README.md

 * API

 ## Conclusion
 Creating Inspirado Marketing website was an interesting challenge.
 The website can be developed alot more.
 Given enough time I would of liked to have added more features to the site, like a blog.
-I did not achieve exactly what I wanted with design and functionality, but i am satisfied with the result.
+I did not achieve exactly what I wanted with design and functionality, and there is a limitation using clientside localstorage.
+But i am satisfied with the result.